Searching for the Tetraneutron Resonance on the Lattice: Results and discussion

 \section{Results and discussion}

 We employ a lattice spacing of $a = 1.32$ fm, with $L$ ranging from 8 to 23, corresponding to physical box sizes from approximately 10~fm to 30~fm.
 For comparison, we adopted an interaction with SU(4) symmetry to fit the $^1$S$_0$ scattering phase shifts.
-Details regarding its specific form and parameters are provided in the supplementary material.
+Details regarding its specific form and parameters are provided in Supplementary Material.

 Fig.~\ref{fig:energy} shows the calculated energy of the tetraneutron system at different $L$ values, using both the full N$^3$LO interaction ($a = 1.32$~fm) and the simple SU(4) interaction ($a = 1.64$~fm).
 We also indicate candidate resonance energies from experimental studies: $E = 2.37 \pm 0.38\text{(stat.)} \pm 0.44\text{(sys.)}\,$MeV from Ref.~\cite{Duer:2022ehf} and $E = 0.83 \pm 0.65\text{(stat.)} \pm 1.25\text{(sys.)}\,$MeV from Ref.~\cite{Kisamori:2016jie}.
-For comparison, the energy of the $2n$ system at different $L$ values using the SU(4) and N$^3$LO interactions is computed via the Lanczos eigenvector method~\cite{Lanczos:1950zz}, which avoids Monte Carlo and extrapolation uncertainties.
+For comparison, the energies of the $2n$ system at different $L$ values using the SU(4) and N$^3$LO interactions are computed via the Lanczos eigenvector method~\cite{Lanczos:1950zz}, which eliminates Monte Carlo and extrapolation uncertainties.

 Both the N$^3$LO and SU(4) interactions yield similar results for the $4n$ system, showing strongly repulsive behavior at small $L$ due to Pauli blocking, with energies gradually decreasing as $L$ increases.
 This consistency confirms earlier findings~\cite{Lazauskas:2005ig,Hiyama:2016nwn,Gandolfi:2016bth,Shirokov:2016ywq,Fossez:2016dch,Deltuva:2018xoa,Li:2019pmg,Marques:2021mqf} that the tetraneutron system is insensitive to details of the nuclear interaction as long as it is realistic.
 The smooth, continuous decrease of the $4n$ energy lacks the characteristic plateau formation expected for resonances in finite-volume methods~\cite{Hazi:1970,Zhang:2007hn}, suggesting a behavior typical of a non-bound system that does not form a resonance.
 Furthermore, we have examined the energy derivatives and find no evidence of resonant behavior in the tetraneutron system~\cite{SM}.
+Calculations at large box sizes are computationally demanding and yield larger Monte Carlo uncertainties.
+Nevertheless, we extend our N3LO calculations up to $L\simeq 30$~fm, reaching energies down to $E\simeq 0.83$~MeV, i.e.\ within the range of experimental candidate tetraneutron resonance energies.
+In the $L=25$--$30$~fm window the energy decreases monotonically and does not become volume independent within uncertainties, so no plateau is observed.